Abhi19990628/Medius-Technologies-Private-Limited/README.md

 # Django File Upload Project

 This project is a Django-based web application that allows users to upload an Excel/CSV file, processes the file to generate a summary report, and sends the summary via email.
-The application is deployed on Heroku for testing.
+The application is deployed on Heroku for testing. and check the  all things

 ## Features